 Your No Win No Fee lawyer can help arrange a psychiatric evaluation to prove your claims of stress due to a data breach.
 The findings of this independent assessment can then enable your lawyer to aim for the highest compensation amount appropriate.
 Why not speak with us now for more help on how this could work for you.
 The free legal advice on offer might make all the difference to your claim.

-Materiel damages can be looked at as special damages in personal injury claims.
+Material damage can be looked at as the financial harm that has been caused by the breach.
 If for example, you suffered psychological stress at work from a data breach, you may be unable to function normally.
 This means you might need time off and if it’s unpaid, you may notice a sudden financial burden.
 Furthermore, this could impact your ability to pay for childcare, causing serious disruption to your family life.

 PTSD (Post-traumatic stress disorder) symptoms can be absolutely devastating, leaving the victim completely immobilised and emotionally unable to cope with the smallest task.